taiga2921/ICT632_smart_travel_planner/docs/system-architecture.md

 Smart Travel Planner is a mobile application developed using Flutter that enables users to plan, organise, and manage travel activities in a structured and efficient manner.
 The application is designed to address the common challenges faced by modern travellers, including trip organisation, weather uncertainty at destinations, discovery of local tourist attractions, understanding destination country information, and managing travel budgets.
 By combining a custom in-house backend with multiple cloud-based services, the Smart Travel Planner delivers a comprehensive and connected travel management experience accessible from Android and iOS devices.

 The system is built upon a layered cloud architecture in which multiple services collaborate to provide the required functionality.
 Firebase Authentication provides secure user registration and login, ensuring that user identity is managed by a trusted and established cloud identity platform.
 Firebase Firestore serves as a supplementary cloud storage solution for lightweight data such as user profile metadata and application settings.
 Weather forecasts are retrieved in real time from the Open-Meteo API, a fully free and openly accessible weather data service that requires no registration.
-Tourist attractions and places of interest are retrieved using the OpenTripMap API, while detailed country information such as currency, language, timezone, and national flag is retrieved from the RestCountries API.
+Tourist attractions, restaurants, and hotels are retrieved using SerpAPI, the cascading country / state / city picker is backed by the CountryStateCity API, while detailed country information such as currency, language, timezone, and national flag is retrieved from the RestCountries API.

 At the core of the system is the in-house Node.js and Express REST API, which acts as the central backend service.
 The Express API handles all structured business logic including trip planning, itinerary management, expense tracking, and data persistence using a MySQL 8.x relational database.
 The Flutter mobile application communicates with the Express API over HTTP, and the Express API in turn communicates with external cloud APIs and the MySQL database.
 During development and demonstration, the Express API runs on a local machine, making the setup accessible and cost-free for the student team.

-The Smart Travel Planner fulfils all Mobile Cloud Computing requirements by integrating five distinct third-party cloud services, namely Firebase Authentication, Firebase Firestore, Open-Meteo, OpenTripMap, and RestCountries, alongside one in-house web service in the form of the Node.js and Express REST API.
+The Smart Travel Planner fulfils all Mobile Cloud Computing requirements by integrating seven distinct third-party cloud services, namely Firebase Authentication, Firebase Firestore, Firebase Storage, Open-Meteo, SerpAPI, RestCountries, and CountryStateCity, alongside one in-house web service in the form of the Node.js and Express REST API.
 The complete system demonstrates how a mobile application can leverage cloud computing to provide scalable, feature-rich functionality within a student project context and without requiring a paid infrastructure.

 ---